jhelvy/logitr/README.md

 Put all the files from *logitr.zip* into a directory and use that directory as your working directory.
 Before using logitr, make sure your choice data file is a properly setup csv file (see *Choice Data File Setup* below).
-Set all the model inputs and control options using the 'modelSetup.R' file in the main working directory.
-Once the modelSetup.R file is complete setup, begin the model estimation by running the entire modelSetup.R file in R.
+Set all the model inputs and control options using the *modelSetup.R* file in the main working directory.
+Once the *modelSetup.R* file is complete setup, begin the model estimation by running the entire *modelSetup.R* file in R.

 Model Output
 ============